In 2016, email marketing had a median ROI of 122%. This makes email marketing campaigns the most profitable digital marketing strategy available.

 Also, a welcome series can reduce the cost of that first sale by giving your new customer some instructions and advice on how to use their purchase to help reduce customer support costs.

-3. Always clearly label who your welcome emails are from so your customer can instantly recognize your brand and will be more likely to open the email.
+- Always clearly label who your welcome emails are from so your customer can instantly recognize your brand and will be more likely to open the email.
+See how clearly labeled the emails in my inbox are below.

 A VIP email campaign capitalizes heavily on two key fundamentals of email marketing: personalization and scarcity.